 Nanda Devi – Valley of Flowers

-Trekking towards the paradise on earth enveloped high in the west Himalayas, a UNESCO World Heritage Site, Nanda Devi valley of flowers, stirs emotions of thrill, charm and excitement.
+Trekking towards the paradise on earth enveloped high in the western Himalayas, a UNESCO World Heritage Site, Nanda Devi valley of flowers, stirs emotions of thrill, charm and excitement.
 Your journey starts with the roaring voice of Pushpvati River which forewarns not to harm any of the species of flora it protects.

 Crossing the shivering bridge it feels like certainly, this bridge did something wayward that the river is still furious on it.
 Successfully, the bridge transfers the chills to the travellers crossing it.
 But soon all the fear vanishes in the beauty with which the valley of flowers welcomes.
 Various species of the flower stand just in front of you with full vigour and the delight you feel in seeing the shades of divinity is above all words.
 This picturesque landscape painted in green, yellow, pink and purple will hypnotise you in such a way that you even forget that eyes are meant to be winked.